Squaretop Mountain: Geography

 The peak is the emblematic geographical feature of the remote Wind River Range and is set seven miles west of the Continental Divide.
 It is situated in the Bridger Wilderness on land managed by Bridger-Teton National Forest.
 Topographic relief is significant as the northeast aspect rises 3,700 ft above the Green River in one-half mile.
-The iconic view of Squaretop and Green River Lakes has been on the Wyoming licence plate since 2016.
+The iconic view of Squaretop and Green River Lakes has been on the Wyoming license plate since 2016.

 Climate

 According to the Köppen climate classification system, Squaretop Mountain is located in an alpine subarctic climate zone with long, cold, snowy winters, and cool to warm summers.
 Due to its altitude, it receives precipitation all year, as snow in winter, and as thunderstorms in summer.
 Precipitation runoff from the mountain drains north into the Green River.